Why It Works

 Season short ribs liberally with salt and pepper and place directly over coals.
 Cook, turning frequently, until charred on all sides and probe thermometer inserted into thickest part of steak registers 125°F (54°C), 8 to 10 minutes total.
 Transfer to a cutting board, tent with foil, and let rest for 5 minutes.

 Thinly slice short ribs against the grain and serve immediately.

-English cut short ribs are short ribs that are cut with one long piece of bone in each one, about 2 1/2-inches wide and 6 inches long.
+English cut short ribs are short ribs that are cut with one long piece of bone in each one, about two and a half inches wide and six inches long.
 Look for ribs with plenty of meat and a good amount of marbling.

 |Nutrition Facts (per serving)|

 |Total Sugars 0g|

 |Vitamin C 0mg||0%|